 Past or present lameness issues are a big thing to consider when buying a horse, not to mention its general health now and in its past.
 If only they could talk, right?
 Well now they can!
-(Via our cameras) While vets may be able to give you a general idea of what’s happened to this horse, our cameras can tell you any hidden injuries and give you a literal picture of their health!
+(Via our cameras) While vets may give you a general idea of what’s happened to this horse, thermal imaging can give more.
+Our cameras can tell you any hidden injuries and give you a literal picture of their health!
 Anything that is there will be seen, even things being masked by anti inflammatory drugs.

 On the other hand, if you are selling your horse, an inspection could show the prospective buyers that there is really nothing wrong from an impartial source.
 Peace of mind for everyone!